bytecodealliance/wasmtime/cranelift/docs/langref.rst

         Cretonne function must have exactly one entry block.
 The types of the entry block arguments must match the types of arguments in the function signature.

+    stack slot
+        A fixed size memory allocation in the current function's activation frame.
+Also called a local variable.

+    local SSA form
+        A restricted version of SSA form where all values are defined and used in the same EBB.
+A function is in local SSA form iff it is in SSA form
+        and:

+        - No branches pass arguments to their target EBB.
+        - Only the entry EBB may have arguments.

+        This also implies that there are no branches to the entry EBB.

+        Local SSA form is easy to generate and fast to verify.
+It passes data between EBBs by using stack slots.